pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 (0.80+) This option is enabled by default.

+## Refresh search results

+You can refresh search results by using right click on the tab and selecting `Refresh Search Results` from the popup menu.

 ## Quick jump to the function call from the Stack view.

 To **jump to the position in the source code referred to in the Stack window**, double click on a function name in the stack frame.